I have had a great deal of experience both buying and selling RVs and think people should understand the mechanics of doing these things.

 RV Sales Contracts and warranties are legal documents that can either protect your financial interests or damage them.
 Once you place your signature on them, you are saying that you agree to their terms and understand that the agreement is permanent.

 Far too many people ignore what is written and lose thousands of dollars as a result.
 This is why you should take steps before signing on the dotted line to protect yourself when buying a recreational vehicle.

 Make Sure You Understand Sales Paperwork Before You Sign It

 You should always take the time to read and understand what you are being asked to sign because there is often language hidden deep within contracts and warranties that can take away your right to ever file suit and/or greatly reduce the statute of limitations on your warranty benefits.

-If you watch the video, you will get more details about this deceptive issue, but what it actually means that under the right circumstances if something goes really wrong with a coach you purchase, your warranty may not protect you.
+If you watch the video, you will get more details about this deceptive issue, but what it actually means is that under the right circumstances, if something goes really wrong with a coach you purchase, your warranty may not protect you.